 One simple, efficient, low-cost method to reduce the amount of stormwater runoff from your property is to use rain barrels.
 Estimates indicate that a quarter-inch of rain falling on an average home yields over 200 gallons of water.
-Rain barrels are simply large containers that capture stormwater from your roof that would otherwise be lost as runoff.
+Rain barrels are simply large containers that help conserve stormwater from your roof that would otherwise be lost as runoff.
 Modern rain barrels are sealed, safe around children and insect resistant – they can even be painted or decorated to your liking.
 You can divert water from your downspout to fill your rain barrel and a hose spigot on the front makes the water easy to access and use.

 Around 40% of total household water used during the summer months is for watering lawns and gardens.

 Please note: rain barrels ordered online will not be available for pickup at McDonald Farm until the following week.
 We also organize many county, municipal, and organizational rain barrel sales.
-Peruse the link above to find a sale near you.